uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/manage-teacher-training-applications/2020-09-03-who-can-make-changes-to-offers.md

 ### Examples

-{% set example1 %}
+{% insetText %}
 Given I belong to provider A and provider B
 And an application was made to provider A
-  When I change the offer to a course at provider B Then I can still see the application
+When I change the offer to a course at provider B
+Then I can still see the application
 And users who only belong to provider A can no longer see the application in their list And users who belong to provider B can see the application in their list
-{% endset %}
+{% endinsetText %}

-{{ govukInsetText({
-  html: example1 | markdown
-}) }}

-{% set example2 %}
+{% insetText %}
 Given I belong to organisation A
 And the application was made to a course at organisation A And the application was made to a course accredited by organisation B And I change the offer to a course accredited by organisation C Then I can still see the application
 And users who belong to organisation B can no longer see the application in their list And users who belong to organisation C can now see the application in their list
-{% endset %}
+{% endinsetText %}

-{{ govukInsetText({
-  html: example2 | markdown
-}) }}

 ## How the application list differs when an offer has been made